 Knowledge-Based and Intelligent Systems

-language understanding and cognitive science, learning systems, robotics,
+and cognitive science, learning systems, robotics, pattern recognition, swarm

-and distributed systems, mobile and wireless network s, satellite
+systems, mobile and wireless networks, satellite communications, software and

 Parallel and Distributed Systems

-Not all of the following courses are offered in a given year.
-For an
+- Not all of the following courses are offered in a given

 Course Designation System

-entry of each course description below is the new alphanumeric Carleton
+The first entry of each course description below is the new

 - COMP 5001 [0.5 credit] (formerly 95.501) (CSI 5113)